 No; both your professional Tauck Director and Tauck’s experienced local Cuban guides are bilingual, fluent in both English and Spanish, and will serve as translators during your Tauck People-to-People trip to Cuba.
 Although many Cubans speak only Spanish (Castilian Spanish is Cuba’s official language), English is often frequently spoken in Havana and other areas popular with foreign visitors.
 However, learning simple words and basic phrases in Spanish will help you communicate more effectively and enhance your experience and interaction with the Cuban people, and we encourage you to do so.

-How do the Cuban people generally regard American visitors to Cuba?
+How do the Cuban people generally regard U.S. travelers in Cuba?

-Tauck’s development team has found Cubans to be generally warm, friendly, congenial, respectful and welcoming toward foreign visitors – including Americans, about whom they appear to be particularly curious, and with whom they have often expressed a special kinship and are eager to share their culture.
+We have found Cubans to be generally warm, friendly, congenial, respectful and welcoming toward foreign travelers – including U.S. citizens, about whom they appear to be particularly curious, and with whom they have often expressed a special kinship and are eager to share their culture.
 We would therefore encourage you to be open-minded and respectful of the customs and culture of the Cuban people – many of whom are genuinely thrilled to meet you and welcome you to their country – as well as to be open to the fun and spontaneity of the educational, cultural and personal exchanges that await you on your Tauck “People-to-People” trip to Cuba.

 Is it okay to talk about politics, society and everyday life with the people I’ll meet in Cuba?

-It’s a common misconception that Americans should shy away from these topics when speaking with Cubans.
-Our experience has shown that Cubans are well-informed, love a good conversation and enjoy talking about a wide variety of topics with foreign guests.
-They are therefore often open to discussing such matters with visitors – as long it is done in an open, civil and respectful exchange of ideas, avoiding inflammatory statements and allowing plenty of room for polite difference of opinion on all sides.
+It’s a common misconception that U.S. citizens should shy away from these topics when speaking with Cubans.
+Our experience has shown that Cubans are well-informed, love a good conversation and enjoy talking about a wide variety of topics with foreign travelers.
+They are therefore often open to discussing such matters with travelers – as long it is done in an open, civil and respectful exchange of ideas, avoiding inflammatory statements and allowing plenty of room for polite difference of opinion on all sides.